 Still, some students may find themselves in a situation where they would like to consider moving off campus campus.
 Before you do, consider:

-- ROOMMATES: Think carefully when finding a roommate.
+- Think carefully when finding a roommate.
 Often good friends do not make the best roommates.
-Once you commit to sharing an apartment, it is a difficult decision to change.
+Once you commit to sharing an apartment, it is nearly impossible to change.
 Unlike residence hall roommates, who can be changed, you will be committed to your roommates for the entire length of your lease.